"Even the toughest steel is no match for an angle grinder - the tool of choice for many criminals now - but, what you can do is minimise the risk"

 They are excellent ways to share information quickly with other concerned members within the community, he believes.
 "We often receive valuable intelligence about people acting in a suspicious manner, loitering around sports areas with the intention to commit crime.

 But, how secure is 'secure'?
-Newport Fugitives Athletics Club in South Wales thought they'd taken the appropriate measures to ensure the safety of their grass care machinery, until, when arriving one morning, voluntary groundsman Robert Franklin realised they'd fallen prey to thieves, who had broken in to their steel padlocked container, taking with them several hand tools.
+A local Athletics Club thought they'd taken the appropriate measures to ensure the safety of their grass care machinery, until, when arriving one morning, voluntary groundsman Robert Franklin realised they'd fallen prey to thieves, who had broken in to their steel padlocked container, taking with them several hand tools.

 "We're relatively new to the sports sector, but we've definitely seen a growing demand for more secure units," says Franklin.
 "It is nigh on impossible to completely prevent theft.
 If thieves are determined then they will break into anything," he adds.
 "Even the toughest steel is no match for an angle grinder - the tool of choice for many criminals now.
 What we can do though is minimise the risk by reducing potential access points, with front opening doors and padlocks being some of the easiest routes in for criminals.
 We only supply a 14-part locking system, which has no padlocks so, short of using an industrial tool, it's difficult to access our units."